saikumar888-dot/Text2Image/README.md

-# Imagify
+# Text2Image

 ## Live Demo
 [Click here to view the live demo](https://imagify-shozab.vercel.app/) <!-- Replace # with the actual live demo link -->

 ## Description
-Imagify is an AI-powered image generation SaaS web application built with the MERN stack.
+Text2Image is an AI-powered image generation SaaS web application built with the MERN stack.
 It uses the Clipdrop API to generate high-quality images and includes a secure login/signup system.

 ---